Houdek/Haight History Fund to Support Returning Teachers

 Ernst Breisach Award for European History

 The Ernst Breisach Quasi-Endowment fund was established by former university President Diether Haenicke in honor of Professor Ernst Breisach upon the occasion of his retirement.
 This award may be granted to a second year (or beyond) graduate student who has completed at least four non-individualized graduate level courses at WMU with a GPA of 3.75 or higher.
 The focus of study must be some phase of European history (ancient through modern).
-This year's award will be in the amount of $1,000.
+The award is $2,000.

 To apply for this award, please send an unofficial copy of your WMU graduate transcript; a letter of support from your supervising professor; and a letter explaining the aspect of European history you are studying, what funding you already have received from the History department, and how you intend to use the funds.
 Send to Director of Graduate Studies no later than March 22.